Why many visitors abandon because they don’t understand what they’ll get

 3. Many companies don’t make it clear what happens once the visitor says yes

-Similarly, many Japanese companies display cartoon flowcharts that show what will happen once a visitor orders the product or service.
-We created the following flowchart for Mobal, to show Mobal’s Japanese customers what to expect once they had ordered a travel phone.
+Similarly, many Japanese companies display cartoon flow charts that show what will happen once a visitor orders the product or service.
+We created the following flow chart to show Mobal’s Japanese customers what to expect once they ordered a phone.

 A future-pacing flow chart.